-- Complete carer applications within the legislated timeframe with the required levels of detail and accuracy as regulated by the CSPM - · With the support of my supervisor, actively pursue learning and development opportunities that are fiscally viable and demonstrate a direct benefit to the business - Update and maintain ICMS with the required level of detail and accuracy, including cross checking of details recorded. - · Provide regular, consistent support to department supported carers including advocating for Placement Agreements to be completed within required time frame and with required level of detail and accuracy - Educate and support department staff and non-government staff on ROC policy and practices via phone, email and at least monthly visits to the CSSC or Service

-Participate and initiate carer support activities e.g. FCQ Conference, carer catch ups, functions etc

-- · Commit to the success of the team by remaining abreast of all team members priorities and duties which will enable all team members to assist in the team achieving their goals and deadlines Participate in open and honest communication within the team with the intent of attempting to resolve conflict at an individual level prior to escalating issues - Ensure my supervisor is regularly informed of tasks status' and potential issues which may impact upon the timely and accurate completion of a task by actively engaging in both informal and formal supervision. - Initiate, educate, support and encourage carers to transfer to their local Fostering Service in partnership with agencies. - Prioritise and evaluate workload on a regular basis to ensure workload tasks are met in allocated timeframes. - Initiate, attend and participate constructively in all scheduled team and interagency meetings as well as individual supervision sessions Actively participate in Quarterly Service Meetings and initiate Interagency meetings. - · Work with supported Fostering Agency and department supported Foster Carers to ensure all Approved Foster Carers have a 'Photo Book' recorded on ICMS to assist children to transition into approved placements eliverables 201 2
+- Complete carer applications within the legislated timeframe with the required levels of detail and accuracy as regulated by the CSPM - With the support of my supervisor, actively pursue learning and development opportunities that are fiscally visite and demonstrate a direct benefit to the business. - Update and maintain ICMS with the required level of detail and accuracy, including cross checking of details recorded - · Provide regular, consistent support to department supported carers including advocating for Placement Agreements to be completed within required time frame and with required level of detail and accuracy Educate and support department staff and non-government staff on ROC policy and practices via phone, email and at least monthly visits to the GSSC or Service. - Participate and initiate carer support activities e.g. FCQ Conference, carer catch ups, functions etc. - Commit to the success of the team by remaining abreast of all team members priorities and duties which will chable all team members to assist in the team achieving their goals and deadlines - · Ensure my supervisor is regularly informed of tasks status; and potential issues which may impact upon the timely and accurate completion of a task by actively engaging in both informal and formal supervision.
+Participate in open and honest communication within the learn with the intent of attempting to resolve conflict at an individual level prior to escalating issues. - Initiate, educate, support and encourage carers to transfer to their local Fostering Service in partnership with agencies. - Prioritise and evaluate workload on a regular basis to ensure workload tasks are met in allocated timeframes. - Actively participate in Quarterly Service Meetings and initiate Interagency meetings. - · Work with supported Fostering Agency and department supported Foster Carers to ensure all Approved Foster Carers have a Photo Book recorded on ICMS to assist children to transition into approved placements Initiate aftend and participate constructively in all scheduled team and interagency meetings as well as individual supervision sessions